bolilla/id_vision/06-Authorisation-model.md

 ## Coherence in the authorisation model definition, implementation and application

 Implementing ABAC when the model is RBAC makes no sense

+TODO Explain why it is necessary to have a complex authorisation model: because it is the framework, just as the law is the framework and not all articles apply to all activities all of the time.
+We should use the simplest subset of the model in every case.
+We should simplify it as much as possible, but no further (I think it is based on Einstein's quote).